-Think Kit* prompt (How do you want to get involved in your community this year?), the first thing that came to mind is more random acts of kindness.
+When I read today's Think Kit * prompt (How do you want to get involved in your community this year?), the first thing that came to mind is more random acts of kindness.

-While that maybe doesn't sound all that organized or committed or big, I truly believe the small kindnesses that are spread across time make a huge impact on humanity.
-Kindness is very important to me.
+While that maybe doesn't sound all that organized or committed or big, I truly believe small kindnesses spread across time make a huge impact on humanity.
+Kindness is significant to me.
 I daresay it's a core value.
 I like to believe that I live in a kind way.
 Most of the time.
-Still, I wish to more intentionally act in ways that are of benefit to others.
+Still, I wish to act more intentionally in ways that are of benefit to others.

 Besides being a nice sentiment, how do I get myself to act on committing more random acts of kindness in the midst of a not-so-atypical American-style self-absorbed busy life?